Find the info you need

 - Don’t let her play a one-sided game of hide and seek all the time.
 Interact with the cat at least one to two times per day.

-- Carefully groom the cat with your hand.
+- Carefully groom the cat with your hand or a wet wipe.
 She may be too shy or frightened to clean herself.

 - Speak in a low, calming voice.